superceleron/SV06_SKR_3_EZ_Klipper/README.md

 - I use a meanwell lrs-350-24 powersupply, and all my "bushes" are ORIGINAL Igus Drylin RJ4JP-03-08(for the bed and gantry) & RJ4JP-01-08(For the Z's), i do not recommend that amazon ones where you get a pack of 10 for almost nothing, the tolerances on them are not good!
 - Also added the bearing 688ZZ to the leadscrews.
--In drivers.cfg you notice in Z and Z1 the run_current are diferents, that is because my left Z stepper is stronger than the right one and if i set it to 0.700 like the right one it will get really hot, and if i set the right one to 0.600 like the left one, the left was faster than the right one causing Z binding and the grantry be out of level.
+- In drivers.cfg you notice in Z and Z1 the run_current are diferents, that is because my left Z stepper is stronger than the right one and if i set it to 0.700 like the right one it will get really hot, and if i set the right one to 0.600 like the left one, the left was faster than the right one causing Z binding and the grantry be out of level.
 - So play with the run_current on the Z's, i do not recommend go higher than 0.800... check you stepper temps...
 - Also do not touch stealthchop_threshold leave at 99999.